lewinschmitt/inclusivEU/_pages/proposals.md

 ### 10. Introduce alternative entry schemes
 **for people from underrepresented groups.** This should entail a paid traineeship programme, which would conclude with the option to be interviewed by a selection board and, if successful, be placed directly on a reserve list.

-# The policy paper

-This [in-depth policy paper](https://github.com/lewinschmitt/inclusivEU/blob/cc897d646142f35da3d1022b1ea56b267c9d0208/files/InclusivEU_PolicyPaper.pdf) provides more detailed information on our research, our motivation, and our understanding of certain key concepts and challenges.
-It also explains thoroughly the various policy proposals we suggest for advancing diversity in the European Commission's workforce.

-# The team

-The Europaeum scholars involved in this project are: Ashlee Beazley (KU Leuven), Eduardo García Cancela (University Complutense Madrid), Riccardo Nanni (University of Bologna), Thalia Ostendorf (University of St Andrews), Elena Porter (University of Oxford), Lewin Schmitt (Pompeu Fabra University), Inga Steinberg (University of Oxford), Sue Anne Teo (University of Copenhagen), Mariana Vega Martinho (University Complutense Madrid).